Courses: Commercial Paper, Tax Law, Contracts, Security Devices, Local Government Law

 In 2006, he transitioned to a leadership role within the institution becoming the vice chancellor of institutional accountability and the evening division.
 Currently, he has been serving as the Law Center’s chancellor since 2016.
 Under his tutelage, the Southern University Law Center has thrived as a global legal institution.
 Year after year, it is recognized for its diversity, world class faculty, and racial justice efforts.
 As a progressive leader and visionary, he advocates for technology advancements, community outreach initiatives, and strategic partnerships that ensures access and opportunity is provided to all.

 Pierre fervently serves as a transformational change agent and inspiration to legal professionals and thoughts leaders around the globe.
-He has earned numerous awards for his leadership, innovative strategy, and tireless efforts within the legal and professional realm.
+He has earned numerous awards for his leadership, innovative strategy, and tireless efforts within the legal and professional realm, including Educator of the Year from the Thurgood Marshall College Fund and Top 10 Most Dominant HBCU Leaders from The HBCU Campaign Fund.
 Hampton University, the Baton Rouge Bar Association, and the Louisiana Legislative Black Caucus are just a few of the organizations that have bestowed honors upon Pierre throughout his career.
 Also, his alma mater, Southern Methodist University Dedman School of Law, has named him a Distinguished Alumni.
 Pierre has served as a contributing panelist during national discussions with the Peggy Browning Fund, Thurgood Marshall College Fund, the National Pre-Law Summit, and more.

 He remains a member of numerous state and national organizations, including the Louisiana State Bar Association and the Texas Bar Association.